chrisguest75/docker_examples/49_grype/README.md

 TODO:
 * docker:20.10.7-dind is broken
-* We have different categories - merge negliable into low.
+* We have different categories - merge negliable into low. unknown into high?
 * When using grype in a loop it quits for some reason.......
 Not sure what this is or how to work out what is wrong..

 ## Prerequisites